Fuzz-Muffin/TDpot_fort/README.md

 !NOTE! this version of TDPot assumes the target to be periodic in x and y!
 Please be careful when providing target files.
 If you want to model ions incident on a non-periodic cell, some tricks will have to be used.
 Please email me if unsure.

-To run the code, we need to used the mpirun:
+To run the code, we need to use mpirun:

 ```bash
 mpirun -n 1 /Path/to/exe_file/.../TDPot